How to Spend 3 Days in Madrid: The Best Things To Do

 Bus

-The cheapest way is to take the Bus 200 to the Avenida de America station, which is just north of the city center.
+The cheapest way is to take the EMT Bus 200 to the Avenida de America station, which is just north of the city center.
 Then from there, you can take the metro to your final destination.
 A one-way bus ticket will cost you 1.50 EUR.
+These buses run 24 hours a day, and you can buy tickets from the driver or use a prepaid transport card.

 Taxi

 The most expensive way to get to the city is to take a taxi, which is a flat fee of 30 EUR.
-If you’re exhausted, I would go with this route.
-Otherwise, you can save that money for tapas and souvenirs.
+If you’re exhausted after a long flight, I would go with this route.
+Otherwise, you can take the train and save that money for tapas and souvenirs.

 Ride-sharing